 Richard graduated from the University of Alabama (Tuscaloosa) with a Bachelor of Arts degree in history and a minor in religious studies.
 He attended the New Orleans Baptist Theological Seminary.

 Coming Out - Birmingham

-After coming out as gay, Richard became involved with Covenant Metropolitan Community Church (now Covenant Community Church) in Birmingham.
+After coming out, Richard became involved with Covenant Metropolitan Community Church (now Covenant Community Church) in Birmingham.
 Soon, he became student clergy and was sent by Covenant to plant a new work in Gadsden.
 The Gadsden Bible Study started in a private residence with less than 10 and within a year, the Bible Study was given a storefront to hold the crowd that had grown to around 60.
 Gadsden MCC had its first Sunday morning worship service in September 1997.

 In late September 1997, Richard resigned from Gadsden MCC to accepted Covenant’s call to become its associate pastor and served in that position until December 1999.
 In November 1999, Richard was ordained as a minister in the Universal Fellowship of Metropolitan Community Churches (UFMCC).
 During his years in Birmingham, he served several LGBT community non-profit organizations.
 He served on the board of directors of Birmingham AIDS Outreach and served as treasurer on the founding board of directors of Central Alabama (Gay) Pride.

 The Metropolitan Community Church of Huntsville (now the Spirit of the Cross Church) extended a call to Richard to become its pastor in November 1999.
 He accepted and has been in Huntsville since December 1, 1999.